 How to Restore Headlights

 Keeping your vehicle clean, protected, and maintained is an important thing for many reasons.
 A clean vehicle looks nicer, holds its value better, and will last longer than one that is unkept.
 A clean and maintained car, truck, or SUV will also keep you safe.
 One of the single most important aspects of all of this is maintaining your headlights.
 Being able to see at night or in a storm is about as important as having brakes on your car.
-One of the biggest issues with modern headlights is that they are plastic and over time they fade, dull, yellow, and do not age as well as the old school glass headlights that dominated the industry 20 years ago.
-Yellowing and foggy headlights will greatly reduce your visibility at night and in bad weather making them unsafe, and why this could be the most important thing on your car besides your windshield that you need to keep shiny, clear, and protected.
+One of the biggest issues with modern headlights is that they are plastic and over time they fade, dull, yellow, and do not age as well as the old-school glass headlights that dominated the industry 20 years ago.
+Yellowing and foggy headlights will greatly reduce your visibility at night and in bad weather making them unsafe, and why this could be the most important thing on your car beside your windshield that you need to keep shiny, clear, and protected.

 What causes headlights to oxidize and get yellow?

 Most modern headlights are made from strong polycarbonate plastics and are coated with UV protection to resist fade and yellowing.
 This protective coating is much like the clear coat on the painted surfaces of a car, truck , or SUV.
-It is pretty effective and will work as it is supposed to for years in most cases, but with constant beating from the sun, elements, and neglect this UV protection breaks down and your once clear headlights will begin to fade, turn cloudy, and will yellow.
+It is pretty effective and will work as it is supposed to for years in most cases, but with a constant beating from the sun, elements, and neglect this UV protection breaks down and your once clear headlights will begin to fade, turn cloudy, and will yellow.
 While this UV protection is quite durable it does need maintenance, including washing and protection with a wax or sealant or the life of the UV protection will greatly diminish.